-In the present study, we present spring onset and GDD5 records based on the UI analysis of B. nana leaves from two study localities ~200 km apart (Fig. 1).
-Both lakes are currently surrounded by hemiboreal vegetation, but during the Lateglacial period the floral situation was much more dynamic.
-During that time Lake L. Svetinu and Lake Kosilase were located in vegetation zones that oscillated north- and southwards, following changing climatic conditions and species migration.
-The pioneer vegetation phases at both localities were characterized by treeless, B. nana and Dryas octopetala dominated tundra.
-During the Allerød, warming permitted the migration of various tree species to eastern Latvia mainly from the southern/south-eastern regions.
-The paleobotanical record of Lake L. Svetinu consist of the macroremains of birch, pine, and aspen, suggesting the occurrence of mixed forest (Veski et al.,2012) that was one of the most diverse vegetation communities during the Lateglacial period in the region (Amon et al. 2014).
-However, the proximity of the retreating glacier and areas submerged by the Baltic Ice Lake hindered the northward migration of trees and the regional Lateglacial maximum northern treeline was likely located in southern Estonia (Amon et al., 2014).
-This implies that even during the warmer phases of the Lateglacial, the surroundings of Lake Kosilase most likely remained treeless and were mainly covered by tundra vegetation.
-During the Younger Dryas cooling (~11 650-12 850 cal yr BP) the tree remains disappeared from the records of Lake L. Svetinu, suggesting the re-establishment of tundra vegetation and a southward regression of the regional treeline.
-Although such vegetation shifts are recognized in many sedimentary records, the driving role of growing season dynamics has so far hardly been considered, given the lack of temperature records for the early season.
-Here we have the unique opportunity to synthesise vegetation dynamics and link it to climatic changes through local macroremain analysis, GDD5 and spring onset reconstructions from B. nana leaf remains, and more regional temperature signals for winter and summer deduced from pollen and chironomid data.
+- Measurement point of UI from a fossil B.nana leaf from Lake Kosilase sediment ous tree species to eastern Latvia, mainly from the southern and south-eastern regions.
+The palaeobotanical record of Lake L. Svetinu consists of the macro-remains of birch, pine, and aspen, suggesting the occurrence of mixed forest (Veski et al., 2012) that was one of the most diverse vegetation communities during the Late Glacial period in the region (Amon et al., 2014).
+However, the proximity of the retreating glacier and areas submerged by the Baltic Ice Lake hindered the northward migration of trees, and the regional Late Glacial maximum northern treeline was likely located in southern Estonia (Amon et al., 2014).
+This implies that even during the warmer phases of the Late Glacial, the surroundings of Lake Kosilase most likely remained treeless and were mainly covered by tundra vegetation.
+During the Younger

+Average UI from a fossil B.nana leaf from Lake L. Svetinu sediment Average UI from a fossil B.nana leaf from Lake Kosilase sediment